What Are the Dog Bite Laws In New Hampshire?

 Many regard New Hampshire’s dog bite law as more favorable to the victim of dog bites than the dog bite laws in other states.
 New Hampshire Revised Statutes Section 466:19 states that when a dog someone does not own bites that person’s body, property, or other animals, the victim can recover damages from the dog’s owner.

 A person does not have to own the biting dog for a New Hampshire court to hold you liable for a dog bite.
 Someone could be keeping the dog or in possession of the dog when it bites and still be liable for damages.
 If you are watching a dog for a friend who is out of town for the weekend, and the dog bites someone, the victim can sue you personally for damages.
-If a minor or someone under the age of 18 bites another person, the bite victim can recover damages from the dog owner’s parents.
+If the dog is owned by a minor or someone under the age of 18, the bite victim can recover damages from the dog owner’s parents.

 The law does make a notable exception.
 If someone is trespassing on the dog owner’s property or committing another tort on the property and a dog bites the trespasser or tortfeasor, the dog owner will not be responsible for damages.
 For example, if a person is breaking into someone’s home and the dog living in the home bites the intruder, the homeowner will not be liable for the damages.